splunk-soar-connectors/any.run/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'file reputation'
-Get reports of a specific file analysis by that file's hash.
+Get reports of a specific file analysis by that file's hash

 Type: **generic**
 Read only: **True**